Most of us want to spend the least to get the most.

-Generating a paper trail of what you earn is important when it comes to keeping tabs on your accounts, revenue figures and of course, taxes.
+Generating a paper trail of what you earn is important for keeping tabs on your accounts, revenue figures, and taxes.

 Automated invoicing is now a thing, and it’s possible to sync up your invoicing to your bank account for easier recon when it comes time to file those pesky returns.